Click Tabs to View Guidance by Letter

 mixed: Sometimes used to describe a person who is biracial.
 Avoid the term in this context.
 (See biracial.)

-Montgomery bus boycott: Yearlong protest in the Alabama city that galvanized the civil-rights movement and led to the 1956 Supreme Court decision declaring segregated seating on buses unconstitutional.
-(See civil-rights movement.)
+Montgomery Bus Boycott: Yearlong protest in the Alabama city that galvanized the Civil Rights Movement and led to the 1956 Supreme Court decision declaring segregated seating on buses unconstitutional.
+(See Civil Rights Movement.)

 Motown: Formerly Black-owned record company that became the most commercially successful and culturally influential of the 1960s, producing a distinct musical style and many singing icons.
 Motown Records is now part of the Universal Music Group.
 Can also be used as an adjective to describe the musical style or city in which it originated, Detroit.